tito2-lab/OpenVINO-Training/README.md

       1. Install Python (3.11.8)
       2. Setup Virtual Environment
       3. Install required libraries.
-   3. MAC OS
-   4. Or on Google Colab
+   4. Or you can try on Google Colab
 3. Run on Jupyter Lab
 4. Next steps...